Ceramic Dictionary

 A REPETITIVE DESIGN with photos showing one and 16 tiles

-A one-tile design which when rotated to form a pattern.
+A one-tile design which when rotated forms a pattern.

 The photos are of two classical designs painted in polychrome and monochromatic blue.
 Hundreds of this type of design can be found throughout Spain.
-The big photos have 16 tiles, to show the rotation of the design, which creates the pattern and between them is one of each design and color.
+The big photos have 16 tiles, to show the rotation of the design, which creates the pattern.
+It is the same design in polychrome and blue and next to them is one tile of each color.

 ca: MAJÒLICA: 4e - Lletres buidades i sanefa com a part de les rajoles.